bigfishh/ruby-oo-object-relationships-kickstarter-lab/README.md

 However, if we introduce a third class in-between Project and Backer, we can establish a _has-many-through_ relationship _in both directions!

+Backer -< ProjectBacker >- Project

+- ProjectBacker will hold the instances of the other two models

+- ProjectBacker belongs_to Backer
+- ProjectBacker belongs_to Project

+- Backer has_many Project through ProjectBacker
+- Project has_many Backer through ProjectBacker

 We can call this class ProjectBacker - each instance of ProjectBacker will represent an association between a single backer and a single project.
 A ProjectBacker, therefore, belongs to one Backer and one Project.
 ProjectBacker,